Abstract submission

 Presentation

-The BGS is developing an online space for accepted abstracts to be shared, where your work can be viewed and navigated easily by as many relevant people as possible.
-As part of this development, you may also be asked to provide a copy of your poster, or participate in a recorded interview to discuss your project in more detail.
+The BGS has an online space for accepted abstracts to be shared, where your work can be viewed and navigated easily by as many relevant people as possible.
+You will asked to provide an electronic copy of your poster, and ideally share a recorded summary to discuss your project in more detail.
+This does not denote an oral presentation, but represents the discussion you would have had with the attendees face to face during the now established hybrid format.

 In addition to abstracts being presented in poster format, future meetings will have a platform presentation session for the best Clinical Quality abstracts.
 This session will have a strong emphasis on sharing initiatives that have the potential to be adopted elsewhere, and discussion centred around implementation.